microchip-pic-avr-examples/dspic33c-can-tp/README.md

 ## Programming the Explorer 16/32 board with dsPIC33CK256MP508 PIM
-    1. Open the dspic33ck-exp1632-can-tp.x in .
+    1. Open the dspic33ck-exp1632-can-tp.X in .
-    2. Ensure the project is set as the main project in melody by selecting the "Projects" tab on the left side of MPLAB® X and right clicking the project and selecting "Set as Main Project".
+    2. Ensure the project is set as the main project in the IDE by selecting the "Projects" tab on the left side of MPLAB® X and right clicking the project and selecting "Set as Main Project".
     3. At this point plug in the PICKit 4 from the board to the PC or the PKOB (PICkit On-Board) to the PC.
     4. Now you are ready to program the device by selecting the "Make and Program Device (Project dspic33ck-exp1632-can-tp)" button on the top menu bar.
     5. This will build the project and program the device.

 ## Setup for project: dspic33ck-curiosity-can-tp
-    1. Open the dspic33ck-curiosity-can-tp.x in .
+    1. Open the dspic33ck-curiosity-can-tp.X in .
     2. Ensure the project is set as the main project in melody by selecting the "Projects" tab on the left side of MPLAB® X and right clicking the project and selecting "Set as Main Project".
     3. At this point plug the PKOB (PICkit On-Board) to the PC.
     4. Now you are ready to program the device by selecting the "Make and Program Device (Project dspic33ck-curiosity-can-tp)" button on the top menu bar.